anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 ##### 4.2.2.9.3 Server Configurations

 The different networking choices – OVS-Kernel, OVS-DPDK, SR-IOV – result in different NIC port, LAG (Link Aggregation Group), and other configurations.
-Some of these are shown diagrammatically in the section 4.2.9.5.
+Some of these are shown diagrammatically in section 4.2.9.5.

 ##### 4.2.2.9.4 Leaf and Compute Ports for Server Flavors must align